leo-arch/clifm-bash/README.md

 # CliFM 1.4-9 (2016)

-As its ver name suggests, CliFM's most distinctive feature is that it's entirely
+As its very name suggests, CliFM's most distinctive feature is that it's entirely
 text-based: no mouse, no graphical interface of any kind (not even ncurses and its keyboard arrows), but only CLI commands (something we, the keyboard lovers, certainly enjoy).
 To be sure, there are lots of GUI file managers out there (from Dolphin to